 In his Inc. article "When Contradicting Yourself Actually Leads to Remarkable Personal Growth, Peter Economy suggests individuals give themselves opportunities to reshape their thinking, life, and direction by engaging in contradictions.
 Contradicting yourself, according to Economy, leads to solutions and allows you to show progress.

 Contradicting yourself leads to solutions: Because your mindset will not be fixed or seriously limited, how you view others, life, and the world will change.
 As a result, you will be able to draw connections between viewpoints that clash, learning from opposite sides and all angles.
 Gaining the ability to seriously consider and understand different perspectives can help you ease intense emotions in any given situation or help you resolve conflicts.
 Being comfortable in a space of contradictions means being comfortable in a space where compromise can be reached.

 Contradicting yourself shows progress: Life can be a long, winding journey full of changes and lessons.
-So, don't be surprised if the experiences you go through nudge you to rearrange previously-held thought patterns and conclusions.
-Upholding firm convictions can be a good thing, but if you are too afraid to be "wrong" or not keen on ever contradicting your most strongly-held beliefs, your search for truth will not be a fruitful one.
+So, do not be surprised if the experiences you go through nudge you to rearrange previously held thought patterns and conclusions.
+Upholding firm convictions can be a good thing, but if you are too afraid to be "wrong" or not keen on ever contradicting your most strongly held beliefs, your search for truth will not be a fruitful one.